SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 CREATE DATA dref_7_str.

 "Note: If you want to assign a value to the data object, this can't be done directly.
-"The data reference variable must be dereferenced first using using the dereferencing operator. dref_7_str->* = `hi`.
+"The data reference variable must be dereferenced first using the dereferencing operator. dref_7_str->* = `hi`.

 "Creating an anonymous data object with an explicitly specified data type